Dominique Ouattara

-Dominique Claudine Ouattara née Nouvian (born 16 December 1953) is the current First Lady of Ivory Coast, married to President Alassane Ouattara.
+Dominique Claudine Nouvian Ouattara (born 16 December 1953) is the current First Lady of Ivory Coast, married to President Alassane Ouattara.

 Early life and education

-Dominique Claudine Nouvian was born on 16 December 1953 in Constantine Algeria.
+Dominique Claudine Nouvian was born on 16 December 1953 in Constantine, Algeria.
 She is a Catholic of Jewish descent from her mother's side.
 She is a French national.
 She received a high school diploma from Strasbourg Academy in 1973 and graduated from the University of Paris X in 1975 with a degree in languages and a minor in economics.
 In 1987, she obtained a diploma in property management from the La Fédération Nationale de l'Immobilier (FNAIM) in Paris, before receiving training as a real estate expert in 1989.

 Career

 Ouattara is a businesswoman, specializing in real estate.
 From 1979, she was CEO of AICI International Group.
 In 1993, she established a real estate management company, Malesherbes Gestion.
 In 1996, Ouattara was appointed CEO of French hair care chain EJD Inc., a company that manages the Jacques Dessange Institute in Washington, D.C.
 In 1998, she acquired the Jacques Dessange franchises in the United States and then became CEO of French Beauty Services which manages the U.S. franchise's brand.

 Following her husband's election as President of Ivory Coast, and in accordance with campaign pledges he had made, Ouattara ceased her activities as a business leader and resigned from all her professional duties.
-She sold the US Dessange franchises to Dessange Paris Group to focus on her role as First Lady of Côte d'Ivoire and to her foundation, Children of Africa.
+She sold the US Dessange franchises to Dessange Paris Group to focus on her role as Acting President of Ivory Coast, First Lady of Côte d'Ivoire and to her foundation, Children of Africa.